 Finally, a comparison could be made between the 1930s experience and the recent crisis in the use of the LSAPs to attenuate the recession.
-In the spring of 1932, under pressure from the Congress, the Fed began conducting large -scale open market operations.
+In the spring of 1932, under pressure from the Congress, the Fed began conducting large-scale open market operations.
 Unlike the recent experience, the economy had not yet reached the zero lower bound and short-term rates were about 2 percent.
 In its open market purchases, the Fed did not restrict its purchases to short-term securities but bought government securities at all maturities up to ten years.
 According to Friedman and Schwartz5 (1963a) and Meltzer (2003), the policy, although unfortunately short-lived, did succeed in turning around the economy.
-M2 stopped declining and flattened out; and the monetary base and Federal Reserve credit picked up, as did bank credit (see figure 7).
-Also, industrial production and real GDP accelerated the Treasury-driven recovery.
+M2 stopped declining and flattened out; and the monetary base and Federal Reserve credit picked up, as did bank credit (see figure 6.7).
+Also, industrial production and real GDP began expanding after a lag.
+Interest rates reversed their rise and dropped like a stone.
+Unlike the recent LSAPs, the bond purchases were not locked up in the banks' excess reserves.
+The Fed did not pay interest on reserves.